Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Introduction

-Motivated by this optimistic trapping configuration and the emergence of quantum droplets and supersolid phases in dipolar BEC, in this Letter, we study the effect of dipolar BEC confined on the surface of a bubble trap and the influence of the trap rotation on it.
-Remarkably, we find that the rotation of the bubble trap with certain rotation frequencies modifies local relative dipole-dipole interaction (DDI) strength, which could induce supersolidity and nucleation of quantum droplets in an otherwise superfluid state.
+Motivated by this optimistic trapping configuration and the emergence of quantum droplets and supersolid phases in dipolar BECs, in this article, we study the dipolar BEC confined on the surface of a bubble trap and the influence of the trap rotation on it.
+Remarkably, we find that the rotation of the bubble trap with certain rotation frequencies alters the local relative dipole-dipole interaction (DDI) strength, which could induce supersolidity and the nucleation of quantum droplets in an otherwise superfluid state.
 Additionally, we note the ability to sustain a state with exceptionally high circulation within this bubble-shaped topology.
-This flow with a large angular momentum per particle also persists for a longer duration.
+This flow with high angular momentum per particle also persists for a longer duration.
 Moreover, we observe that a rotating bubble trap, characterized by a large radius and strong transverse confinement, leads to the attainment of hypersonic velocity of the condensate.
-Furthermore, we have also investigated the impact of altering the topology of the trap geometry, transitioning from a filled spherical shell to a thin shell and vice versa on the dipolar BEC.
+Furthermore, we have investigated the impact of altering the topology of the trap, transitioning from a filled spherical shell to a thin shell and vice versa on the dipolar BEC.
+The paper is organized as follows.
+In Section \ref{sec2}, we present the extended Gross-Pitaevskii theory, discuss the bubble trap potential, and outline the procedure to calculate superfluid fraction.
+We provide the non-rotating ground state phases depending on the s-wave scattering lengths in Sec. \ref{sec3}.
+The impact of the trap's rotation on the superfluid is discussed in Sec. \ref{sec4}, where we observe rotation-induced supersolidity, and analyze the modification of DDI energy and the gain of the angular momentum of the system.
+In Sec. \ref{sec5}, we examine the effect of topological transition on the condensate by tuning the trap parameters and propose a potential way to realize quantum hall states in a harmonic trap.
+Finally, we draw important conclusions and provide future perspectives in Sec. \ref{sec6}.
+In Appendix \ref{appA1}, we explore the effect of rotation on the supersolid phase in detail.
+The stability of the hypersonic flow is discussed in Appendix \ref{appA2}.